 // using the result data about tessellation cell vertices

-cell_verticesfor(std::size_t i=0;i<result.tessellation_net.tes_vertices.size();i++)
+for(std::size_t i=0;i<result.tessellation_net.tes_vertices.size();i++)

 {